-The questionnaires and interview guide were designed and targeted at the personnel responsible for decision-making processes, relating to housebuilding projects in these PSCFs.
-One questionnaire was administered on each organisation, and all five organisations responded and returned the questionnaire to the researcher, indicating a response rate of 100%.
+The questionnaires and interview guide were designed and targeted at the personnel responsible for decision-making processes, relating to housebuilding projects in these PSCF.
+The questionnaire comprised on the following sections was administered to each organisation and all five organisations responded and returned the questionnaire to the researcher, indicating a response rate of 100%:

-- Section A sought to elicit the general demographic information on participating personnel responsible for the decision-making process in the organisation.
-Accordingly, this section had closed questions on attribute variables of age, education, position, experience in the organisation and building project experience. - ❖ Section B comprised of questions seeking to understand the level of knowledge about CBPs and extent of CBT deployment in their organisations alongside facilitating a ranking of the prevalence of deployment, etc. The respondents were asked to rate the extent to which they use capital budgeting techniques using a Five-point Likert scale (1 = Not at all, 2 = Little extent, 3 = Moderate extent, 4 = Great extent, and 5 = Very great extent).
-Respondents were asked to rate their level of agreement with challenges in capital budgeting practices implementation in housebuilding using a Five-point Likert scale (1 = Strongly disagree, 2 = Disagree, 3 = Undecided, 4 = Agree, and 5 = Strongly agree).
-Questions in this section also sought to determine the reasons for preference of one CBT over the other, risk mitigation tools, and CBP implementation challenges experienced in the selected PSCFs.
+- 1. The first section sought to elicit the general demographic information on participating personnel responsible for the decision-making process in the organisation.
+Accordingly, this section had closed questions on attribute variables of age, education, position, experience in the organisation and building project experience. - 2.
+The last section comprised questions seeking to understand the level of knowledge about CBPs and extent of CBT deployment in their organisations alongside facilitating a ranking of the prevalence of deployment, etc. The respondents were asked to rate the extent to which they use capital budgeting techniques using a 5-point Likert scale (1 = "Not at All"; 2 = "Little Extent"; 3 = "Moderate Extent"; 4 = "Great Extent"; 5 = "Very Great Extent").
+Respondents were asked to rate their level of agreement with challenges in capital budgeting practices implementation in housebuilding using a 5-point Likert scale (1 = "Strongly Disagree"; 2 = "Disagree"; 3 = "Undecided"; 4 = "Agree"; 5 = "Strongly Agree").
+Questions in this section also sought to determine the reasons for preference of one CBT over the other, risk mitigation tools and CBP implementation challenges experienced in the selected PSCF.

-Interviews were conducted with the executive personnel responsible for planning and investments for each organization selected to explore capital budgeting practices.
-The interviewees were members of senior and top management comprising of investment, and or planning directors and project managers, who are familiar with decision-making practices in the PSCFs.
+Interviews were conducted with the executive personnel responsible for planning and investments for each organisation selected to explore capital budgeting practices.
+The interviewees were members of senior and top management comprising of investment and or planning directors and project managers, who are familiar with decision-making practices in the PSCF.

-The interview session was used to obtain respondents' ideas and opinions concerning capital budgeting practices in their respective organisations, and normal practices (Yin, 2013).
-Questions posed during these interviews included: "How would you rate your knowledge of CBP?", "Which CBP technique is mostly preferred in your organisation and why?", "What challenges are you facing when practicing capital budgeting?"
-Interviews were also conducted with key informants, such as investment and project managers (Kombo & Tromp, 2006).
+The interview session was used to obtain respondents' ideas and opinions concerning capital budgeting practices in their respective organisations and normal practices (Yin, 2013).
+Questions posed during these interviews included: "How would you rate your knowledge of CBP?", "Which CBP technique is mostly preferred in your organisation and why?" and "What challenges are you facing when practicing capital budgeting?".
+Interviews were also conducted with key informants, such as investment and project managers (Kombo and Tromp, 2006).

-Documents about the firm's mandate and structure, and housebuilding projects were sourced from the PSCFs, and analysed using content analysis to obtain a brief description of the firm's mandate, its core functions, the number of projects it had executed, and its philosophy, will be presented in the subsequent section.
+Documents about the firm's mandate and structure and housebuilding projects were sourced from the PSCF and analysed using content analysis to obtain a brief description of the firm's mandate, its core functions, the number of projects it had executed and its philosophy, will be presented in the subsequent section.

-The quantitative data was analysed using descriptive statistics, e.g., Mean Scores and Frequencies.
-Qualitative interview data was used to compliment the questionnaire results and was analysed using thematic content analysis.
+The quantitative data was analysed using descriptive statistics, e.g., mean scores and frequencies.
+Qualitative interview data was used to complement the questionnaire results and was analysed using thematic content analysis.
 The themes used in this study were developed from questionnaire results with the exceptions of the three emergent themes.
 It was important to better explain, validate and or rectify the survey results.
 The narratives or quotes from the participants were matched with predetermined themes and presented in the next section.

-4.0 DESCRIPTION OF CASES AND PARTICIPANTS' DEMOGRAPHICS
+DESCRIPTION OF CASES AND PARTICIPANTS' DEMOGRAPHICS

-4.1 Profile of Case Firms
+Profile of Case Firms

-The five (5) PSCFs selected for this study are from the largest housebuilding firms in the country and either involved in a combination of activities, including building development for sale, or lease purposes.
-Details of these PSCFs are presented below.
+The five PSCF selected for this study are from the largest housebuilding firms in the country and either involved in a combination of activities, including building development for sale, or lease purposes.
+Details of these PSCF are presented in the following sub-section.